Ben Fogle: Television

 Fogle appeared on the programme Countryfile with John Craven from 2001 to 2008, during which he reported on a number of UK rural pastimes.
 He rejoined the programme in 2014.

 Since 2013, Fogle has presented two series of Harbour Lives, a documentary series on ITV.
 In 2014, Fogle joined the presenting team on ITV series Countrywise with Liz Bonnin and Paul Heiney, which covers aspects of the British coast and country.

 Since 2013, Fogle has presented his show for Channel 5 called Ben Fogle: New Lives in the Wild, that sees him follow the stories of people living "off grid" in the wild and isolated from society.
 In 2024, he interviewed musician Vanessa Forero in her Colombian cabin about the kidnapping of her mother Marina Chapman, and has expressed his hope to make a film about Chapman's life story.

 Fogle took over as the host of recommissioned and re-titled Ben Fogle's Animal Clinic on Channel 5, replacing disgraced presenter Rolf Harris.

+In 2016, Ben Fogle also had an accidental appearance on the hit TV series Taskmaster during a task in which the contestants were completing a task on the river with giant foam hands, Dave Gorman asked Ben Fogle to yell from across the river.

+In 2026, Fogle participated in the seventh series of The Masked Singer as "Sloth".
+He was unmasked in the seventh episode.